Gopilokindi/assignment2-Lokindi/README.md

 | France | Best place to Have nice views | 15 |
 | UAE | Best Place to visit waterless mountains | 18 |

+---
+### Pithy Quotes
+>The best way to teach your kids about taxes is by eating 30 percent of their ice cream. *Bill Murray*

+>Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off. *Bill Murray*